SwanBurial/swanburial/README.md

  ★ I like to go by swan online <br/>
  ☆ I am 18 years old <br/>
  ★ My age range for friends is 17+ ! <br/>
- ☆ Please talk to me about arcane bro<br/>
+ ☆ Please talk to me about Arcane bro <br/>
- ★ If you follow me here I will follow back !<br/>
+ ★ If you follow me here I will follow back <br/>
  ╰─..★.──────────────────────╯<br/>
  <br/>
  <br/>